YuriyIvon/DatabaseBenchmark/README.md

 DatabaseBenchmark create --DatabaseType=MongoDb --ConnectionString="mongodb://localhost/benchmark" --TableFilePath=SalesTable.json --TraceQueries=true
 ```

-**Please note that in a real-life scenario, the benchmark tool and a database engine usually must run on separate machines to take network throughput into account and avoid resource contention.**
+**Please note that in most real-life scenarios, the benchmark tool and a database engine must run on separate machines to take network throughput into account and avoid resource contention.**

 Supported values for `DatabaseType` attribute are:
 * `ClickHouse`